-- Backing up your data to a local repository (for quick restoration)
+- Back up your data to a local repository (for quick restoration)

-- Sending a backup offsite (for true disaster recovery)
+- Send a copy of your backups to an offsite location (for true disaster recovery)

-These 2 keys can be broken down into many solutions but at their core the theory remains the same, keep a local backup of everything for quick and easy restores and keep an offsite backup for worst-case scenarios.
-When you have a backup solution that keeps all your data in 2 places then you’re protected in 99.99% of scenarios.
+The ideal scenario is this, keep a local backup of everything for quick and easy restores and then an offsite backup for worst-case scenarios.
+When you have a backup solution that keeps all your data in 2 places then you’re protected in 99.999% of scenarios.

 Local Backup Options-

 To ensure that no natural disaster (fire, flood, power issues) can wipe out your data, you need cloud backups or a replication site.
-CrashPlan, Carbonite, iDrive or SugarSync will copy everything on your local backup to the Cloud while solutions like AppAssure or Acronis will duplicate your local backup sets to an offsite server farm (for an increased cost of course).
-Most solutions these days offer both a local and offsite solution in one package so you should definitely utilize that.
+CrashPlan, Carbonite, iDrive or SugarSync will copy everything on your local backup up to the Cloud.
+Solutions like AppAssure or Acronis are also nice because they will duplicate your snap-shot sets to an offsite server farm.
+Most solutions these days offer both a local and offsite solution in one package and you should definitely utilize that.

-Note: If you have a simple ‘1 data server’ office and what to know what the best backup solution is, our recommendation is CrashPlan.
-CrashPlan has a simple interface, does both local and cloud backups and comes in at only $69 a year.
+Note: If you have a 1 server office and only care about your files and want to know what the best backup solution is, our recommendation is CrashPlan.
+It has a simple interface, does both local and cloud backups and comes in at only $69 a year.

-Backup reports should be setup to notify you of failures however, sometimes reports will say everything is okay when a test restore will show you that everything is actually far from okay.
-Do test restores of small batches of files quarterly to make sure your solutions are working.
+These backup reports, however, may say everything is okay when everything is FAR FROM OKAY.
+Do test restores quarterly to truly make sure your backups solutions are working.
 It doesn’t take long and it makes all the difference in the world.
-Once you have a two-prong backup solution and have tested to ensure it works you can finally start sleeping easy because no disaster, outside of the apocalypse, will be able knock out your data.
+Once you have a two-prong backup solution and have tested to ensure it works you can finally start sleeping easy because no disaster, outside of Skynet becoming self-aware, will be able knock out your data.

-So to go through it step by step:
+So let’s go through proper backup procedurs step by step:

 - Get a local backup solution

-- Setup notifications so that you get reports of your backup
+- Setup notifications so that you know the status of your backups

 - Test quarterly